 The cracking mechanism of reinforced concrete members has been studied for many years.
 However, although a number of analytical and experimental investigations have been carried out, a consensus on predicting the cracking behaviour still does not exist.
 Most of the theories and experimental investigations on the subject have been based on concrete prisms reinforced axially with a steel bar and subjected to direct tension.
 The findings of these investigations have then been applied to all types of members by relating the tension zone around the steel reinforcement to the concrete in the studied prisms.
 Beeby [1] carried out a comparison of the crack width prediction based on different codes available internationally and found significant variation among them.
 His observation is still valid despite a considerable amount of research undertaken since then on the subject.
 Cracking occurs when the tensile stress developed in the concrete exceeds its tensile capacity.
 Under direct tension, normally the entire section of the member cracks at once reducing the concrete stress at the crack location to zero and at this point the entire load is transferred to the steel reinforcement.
 The force required to cause a crack can be computed from the cross sectional area and tensile strength of concrete.
 Away from the crack, the transfer of applied stress from the steel to the concrete occurs through bond and at some distance from the crack location the concrete stress becomes unaffected by the crack.
 This distance on both sides of the crack is instrumental in defining the minimum and maximum crack spacing in a member.
 Maximum crack width can then be calculated as a product of the maximum crack spacing and the difference of the average strain in the steel and concrete.
 The theory is the basis of the cracking phenomenon in end restrained members and has been used for predicting their response [2, 3].

-The force required to cause a crack in a member subjected to uniaxial tension can be predicted according to ACI Committee 224.2R [4] and Model Code 2010 [5], as given below in Equation 1 and 2, respectively:
+The force required to cause a crack in a member subjected to uniaxial tension can be predicted according to ACI Committee 224.2R [4] and Model Code 2010 [5].
+Both approaches are based on the theory defining the total force as the sum of forces in the steel and concrete, and therefore predict almost similar values for the cracking load.
+The ACI and Model code expressions are given below in Equation 1 and 2, respectively:

 Pcr=(1-ρ+αeρ)Agft' 1